brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 12 bht.md

 ### Philip Schaff:
 1. "The discrepancy is only apparent."
-2. "Certain things which are 'the beginning of sorrows'"
+2. "Certain things which are 'the beginning of sorrows.'"
-3. "Introducing these as a proof that 'the end is not yet'"
+3. "'Then' introduces the prediction of persecution."

 ### Archibald T. Robertson:
-1. "Before all these things."
+1. "But before all these things...
+That may be the idea here."
-2. "Bringing you."
+2. "Plummer insists that priority of time is the point, not magnitude."
 3. "A technical term in Athenian legal language."

 ### John Gill:
-1. "Before all these, they shall lay their hands on you... and persecute you."
+1. "They shall lay their hands on you; and persecute you; delivering you up to the synagogues; and into prisons."
-2. "Delivering you up to the synagogues... and into prisons."
+2. "Being brought before kings and rulers, for my name's sake."
-3. "Being brought before kings and rulers, for my name's sake."
+3. "For being called by his name, and calling upon it; for professing, and preaching his Gospel."

 ### John Wesley:
 1. Mark 13:9.